 - 1. Achieve regular admission status prior to completion of their program. - 2.
-Receive a passing or satisfactory grade for all courses listed in the appropriate curriculum or accepted as a transfer credit from another college. - 3.
-Earn a minimum grade of 2.0 (C) or better in all courses required by the program of study for graduation. - Meet any other program-specific requirements which have been approved by the Vice President for Academic Affairs. - 5.
-Fulfill all financial obligations to Savannah Technical College and remove any "holds" on records. - 6.
+At least 25% of the required curriculum must be completed at Savannah Technical College. - 3.
+Receive a passing or satisfactory grade for all courses listed in the appropriate curriculum or accepted as a transfer credit from another college. - 4.
+Earn a minimum grade of 2.0 (C) or better in all courses required by the program of study for graduation. - 5.
+Meet any other program-specific requirements which have been approved by the Vice President for Academic Affairs. - 6.
+Fulfill all financial obligations to Savannah Technical College and remove any "holds" on records. - 7.
 Complete an application for graduation no later than mid-term of the semester immediately prior to the last anticipated semester of study.
-If a student fails to meet all the graduation requirements after applying for a specific graduation date, the student must reapply for graduation. - 7.
+If a student fails to meet all the graduation requirements after applying for a specific graduation date, the student must reapply for graduation. - 8.
 Students enrolled in a diploma/degree program will be recorded as a graduate of a lower level program (diploma/TCC) when the following requirements have been met: - a.
 The student completes all of the requirements for that diploma/TCC; - b.
-The student requests to receive a diploma/TCC or the college chooses to award a diploma/TCC with acknowledgment from the student (see Embedded Certificate/Diploma below). - 8.
+The student requests to receive a diploma/TCC or the College chooses to award a diploma/TCC. - 9.
 Pay required costs of graduation incurred by student.